homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

   order: 1
   image: ../../img/listing/freestate-clarens.jpg
   title: The Clarens San Traverse
   description: A 3-day slackpacker offering the unique combination of high berg wilderness and cultural treasures.
 Our charismatic guide will share his unique perspective on the ancient culture and people who once inhabited this valley.
-From Cannibal cave to locally brewed ales, a hiking trip to Clarens will delight your finer senses.
+From cannibal cave to locally brewed ales, a hiking trip to Clarens will delight your finer senses.
   emailLink: mailto:tours@active-escapes.co.za?subject=Clarens San Traverse HIke – Free State Destination Listing
 ---